-We are proud to have partnered with the following local businesses, clubs and charities since the Friends group launched in 2014:
+We are proud to have partnered with the following local community groups, businesses, clubs and charities since the Friends group launched in 2014:

 ‘We’re working hard to improve the lives of everyone who lives, works, studies or plays in Enfield.
 We’re committed to providing better schools, transport, housing, open spaces and heritage attractions, and supporting local businesses to make Enfield a better place for everyone’.
 More information.